-The Peace Officer Basic Training program space consists of several classrooms, laboratory, multi-purpose room, student commons, and male and female locker rooms.
+The Peace Officer Basic Training program space consists of several classrooms, laboratory, multipurpose room, student commons, and male and female locker rooms.
 In addition, the program utilizes several off-site specialized training facilities in partnerships with local agencies.
-The firing range that the students train at is owned by the Greene County Sheriff's Department and is located at 847 Ford Road in Xenia.
+The firing range that the students train at is owned by the Xenia Police Division and is located at 847 Ford Road in Xenia.
 The rooms are well equipped with technology, equipment, and supplies to deliver curriculum.
 There are training mats, specialized equipment, and physical training equipment to provide students with a wide range of learning experiences.
 The Fitness Lab includes equipment utilized in most gyms and fitness facilities.
 Students will train on proper use of exercise machines, free weights, cardiovascular and aerobic equipment and other standard fitness materials.